Khadibia/Deep-Learning-Computer-Vision/readme.md

 I went back again, reducing the learning rate, removed a layer, increased dropout, while adding more augmentations.
 I also tried a new scheduler; the ReduceLROnPlateau scheduler, which reduces learning rate if validation loss stalls.
 This whole training process/fine tuning was carried out/repeated ~five times.

 This time, the early stopping was triggered after the fifth epoch, with training accuracy at 67% and validation accuracy at 53%.
 More can and will be done to improve this peak and drop of the validation accuracy.

+## Cat Breed Classifier (Dataset https://www.kaggle.com/datasets/nikolasgegenava/cat-breeds)

+I went back to the Cat Breed dataset with 66 classes.
+To enable this run fine on my hardware, i manually removed 50 of these classes, using stepwise selection, twice over the classes.

+Resnet 50 was to heavy and slow for my hardware from the last time, so i went for the lesser Restnet34 this time, also from torchvision.
+I applied KFold cross-validation, to test the model on every part of the data, rather than one.
+I split the whole data into five parts, and trained for six epochs each.

+Prior to that, i changed the final fully connected layers from Resnet34, from its out_feature of 1000 to suit my 16 classes.
+After which it had 135,440 trainable parameters out of 21,420,112.

+For the metrics across the five folds;

+There was fine generalisation, with loss decreasing across epochs.
+Validation loss was used as the tracker during the training.

+There was a minor fluctuation in validation accuracy, from 59% to 68%, but overall upward trend.